DafnyVSCode/Dafny-VSCode/README.md

 * Left hand side status bar item provides information about the current file.
 * Right hand size status bar item relates to the state of the DafnyServer.

 ![assertions animation](example.gif)

+## Tasks
+* `Install DafnyServer` Download and install the dafnyserver and sets the dafny.dafnyServerPath accordingly
+* `Uninstall DafnyServer` Uninstalls the dafnyserver
+* `Restart DafnyServer` Restart the dafnyserver

 ## Requirements - Installation guide
-* `NEW:` On windows, osx and ubuntu you can use the task Install DafnyServer, which downloads, extracts and sets the path correctly.
-Requires PowerShell V5.
+* Automatic Installation Requirements: `curl` on osx and ubuntu. `PowerShell V5` on Windows
 * A C# runtime to run DafnyServer.
 Mono should be supported on all platforms that vscode runs on.
 On windows, you may also use .net - see config below.
 * [Binary dafny distribution](https://github.com/Microsoft/dafny/releases), which contains `DafnyServer.exe` and its dependencies - path must be specified in config.
 * The path to the `DafnyServer.exe` set in the user configuration as `dafny.dafnyServerPath` (see the `File` menu on Windows and GNU+Linux, `Code` menu on OSX).

 ## Extension Settings

 The following are necessary: